 Eye Exams

 Just like going to the doctor for regular check-ups, having an eye exam at regular intervals or more if recommended are a vital part of preventative eye care.
-It’s a fact that as you age, your risk for developing eye conditions and diseases increases.
+As you age, your risk for developing eye conditions and diseases increases.

 There are numerous ways to protect your eyes and keep them healthy.
 One of the best ways is to have your eyesight tested.